tmuth/Logger---A-PL-SQL-Logging-Utility/docs/Plugins.md

 They're several important things to know about plugins.

 ##Recursion
 Plugins do not support recursing for the same type of plugin.
-I.e. when in an error plugin and the plugin code calls ```logger.log_error```, the error plugin will not execute for the recursive call (but the error record is still stored in ```logger.log_error```.
+I.e. when in an error plugin and the plugin code calls ```logger.log_error```, the error plugin will not execute for the recursive call (but the second error record is still stored in ```logger_logs```.
 This is to avoid infinite loops in the plugin.

 The following example highlights this (note that ```logger.log_error``` is called in the plugin).